lkistler/baitSTR_type/README.md

 You can constrain the index to blocks of a minimum overall length (--minlen) or non-repeat flank (--flank).

 If using --align or --full, you must provide reads, either paired (--r1 and --r2) or single (--SR).
-You can provide as many read files as you like per sample.

-Read files are provide in a whitespace-separated list of "file,sample file,sample file,sample";
+Fastq read files are provide in a whitespace-separated list of "file,sample1 file,sample2 file,sample3...".
+You must provide matching --r1 and --r2 files to use paired reads, but you can provide as many read files as you like per sample.